At Night (song)

 "At Night" is a song by Swiss house music project Shakedown, featuring vocals from American singer Terra Deva.
 Released on 29 April 2002, it reached number six on the UK Singles Chart and number one on the UK Dance Chart in May 2002.
-The song was a minor hit throughout the rest of Europe except Greece, where it reached number five.
+The song was a minor hit throughout the rest of Europe especially Greece, where it reached number five.

 Music video

 The music video features an escaped convict going into the woods and encountering a vampire family.